nanobox-io/nanobox-docs/source/local-dev/local-config/nanobox-config-yml.html.md

 ---
 title: Nanobox config.yml
+description: The config.yml defines configuration options for your local Nanobox container.
 ---

 The first time a `nanobox dev` or `nanobox sim` command is run, Nanobox creates a `.nanobox` directory in your user home directory.
 Inside of this directory, you can either find or create a `config.yml` file.
-The `.nanobox/config.yml` configuration options for your Nanobox container.
+The `.nanobox/config.yml` defines configuration options for your Nanobox container.

 #### .nanobox/config.yml
 ```yaml